 In many instances, a property owner in Texas can’t prevent the government or other entity with eminent domain authority from condemning and taking their land.
 What they can do is take steps to ensure they receive full value for the property that is taken.

-Both the U.S. Constitution and the Texas state Constitution guarantee that a property owner is entitled to “just” and “adequate” compensation for their land when it is taken by the government or other entity in an eminent domain action.
+Both the U.S. Constitution and the Texas state Constitution guarantee that a property owner is entitled to certain rights .
+This includes a “just” and “adequate” compensation for their land when it is taken by the government or other entity in an eminent domain action.

-The problem is that in most circumstances what the entity with eminent domain authority considers to be fair compensation for a parcel of land may be a lot less than what the property owner is entitled to and a lot less than what the landowner thinks his or her property is worth.
+There is a problem with this.
+In most circumstances, the amount that the entity with eminent domain authority considers to be fair compensation for a parcel of land may be a lot less than what the property owner is entitled to.
+It is also typically a lot less than what the landowner thinks his or her property is worth.

 Just compensation is the current fair market value for a piece of property.
-In other words, the owner is entitled to the same amount of money they would receive if they placed the property on the open market.
+The owner is entitled to the same amount of money they would receive if they placed the property on the open market.
 Determining just compensation is important when an entire piece of property is being taken.
-However, if only a portion of a piece of land is taken, or will be used for only a specific period of time, the owner needs to consider what is “adequate” compensation for the difference in property values before and after the taking.
+If only a portion of a piece of land is taken, or will be used for only a specific period of time, the owner needs to consider what is “adequate” compensation for the difference in property values before and after the taking.

-What if You Don’t Think the Offer is Fair or Adequate?
+What if You Don’t Think the Offer is Just and Adequate Compensation?

-At the law offices of Dawson & Sodd, we’ve received many complaints from Texas landowners who feel the amount they’ve been offered for their land in a condemnation proceeding is much less than what they consider to be just compensation.
-In these circumstances, we advise them to hire an experienced Texas eminent domain attorney who can bring in an independent appraiser and other expert witnesses to determine the true just and adequate value of your property.
-The new appraisal will be used to renegotiate the taking entity’s “bona fide” offer or as evidence in court if a lawsuit is necessary.
+At the law offices of Dawson & Sodd, we’ve received many complaints from Texas landowners.
+They feel the amount they’ve been offered for their land in a condemnation proceeding is much less than what they consider to be just compensation.
+In these circumstances, we advise them to hire an experienced Texas eminent domain attorney.
+An attorney can bring in an independent appraiser and other expert witnesses.
+They will determine the true just and adequate value of your property.
+They will use the new appraisal to renegotiate the taking entity’s “bona fide” offer.
+It will also be evidence in court if a lawsuit is necessary.

 Some factors to consider when determining the fair market value of a property include: